willb335/gatsby-starter-hoa/README.md

 A starter template to build amazing static websites with Gatsby, Contentful and Netlify.
-Inspired by [gatsby-starter-minimal-blog](https://minimal-blog.lekoarts.de/).
-With setup help from [gatsby-starter-mate](https://github.com/EmaSuriano/gatsby-starter-mate).
+Inspired by [gatsby-starter-minimal-blog](https://minimal-blog.lekoarts.de/) and [gatsby-starter-mate](https://github.com/EmaSuriano/gatsby-starter-mate).

+What is Contentful?
 [Contentful](https://contentful.com) is a headless CMS where you can write the content for your page.
-Contentful is the Model where Gatsby with React is the View.

 ## Demo